LesTrucsMuches/Mouse2Controller/README.md

 https://www.youtube.com/watch?v=a2jzzDRAt68

-this script is not out of bug. one time the game lag because of the script, I need to stop and restart the script
+this script is not out of bug. one time the game lag because of the script, I need to stop and restart the script I play with a 1920x1080 screen, bigger screen work but the cursor still remain in the 1920x1080 area.
+Adapt the code for your screen if not 1920x1080.